eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Externalized the descriptions of connection properties.

-     * The data (and how it is stored) for ResultSet rows are now behind an interface which allows us (in some cases) to allocate less memory per row, in that for "streaming" result sets, we re-use the packet used to read rows, since only one row at a time is ever active.
+     * The data (and how it is stored) for ResultSet rows are now behind an interface which enables us (in some cases) to allocate less memory per row, in that for "streaming" result sets, we re-use the packet used to read rows, since only one row at a time is ever active.